mickeyshaughnessy/Customer-Behavior-Prediction/README.md

 approach, using either the individual pages (2a) visited or the sequences of 3 pages (2b) visited.

-Strategy 2b has the greatest area under the precision - recall curve, so this one is the best of the three.
+Strategy 2b has the greatest area under the precision - recall curve.
 Its results marking the `test.csv` data are in `predict2b.dat`.

 Probability of Buy
 -----------------